 When: January 1-March 31

 What your client can do: If your client missed signing up for Medicare for the first time, they can sign up for Medicare Part B during this window of time.
-The Medicare Part B premium penalty will apply, and coverage would begin July 1st.
+The Medicare Part B premium penalty will apply, and coverage would begin the following month (this is new as of January 1, 2023).

 Drug Plan Enrollment After GEP